JPSAUD501/JPSAUD501/README.md

 # 👋 Hello!
 I'm João Pedro

   Everyday trying to learning new things!
-A big fan of Javascript and NodeJS!
+A big fan of Typescript and NodeJS!

 ## Skills